Particular/docs.particular.net/nservicebus/azure/azure-storage-persistence.md

 snippet:AzurePersistenceTimeoutsCustomization

-NOTE: Subscriptions and Timeouts persistence configuration only has an effect when used with Azure Storage Queues transport from NServiceBus Azure version 6 and later.
+NOTE: Subscriptions and Timeouts persistence configuration only has an effect when used with Azure Storage Queues transport from NServiceBus Azure Version 6 and later.